reversefold/factorio-belt-balancers/README.md

 # The mechanics of multi-belt balancers

 Recently while playing Factorio I ended up building a fairly large mega-base which had a need for large scale multi-belt balancers and I decided to go down the rabbit hole of building my own.
 There are a lot of blueprints for various multi-belt balancers and many discussions about the properties of multi-belt balancers but I never found a complete explanation of how they worked.
-This is my attempt to bring all of these things together and demystify the workings of the most ocmmon types of multi-belt balancers.
+This is my attempt to bring all of these things together and demystify the workings of the most common types of multi-belt balancers.

 ## What is a balancer?

 Anyone who has played Factorio for any length of time is familiar with the simplest form of multi-belt balancer, the Splitter.

-The splitter is most often used for what its name says, splitting one belt of input into two belts of equal output, effectively splitting the input into two halves.
+The Splitter is most often used for what its name says, splitting one belt of input into two belts of equal output, effectively splitting the input into two halves.

 ```
 input    ||